Home For Babies For Children For Mums About Us Book Now

 Something doesn't feel quite right.
 You're not sure who to ask.

 Maybe you've Googled your way here.
 Maybe someone has sent you — a referral in hand, not entirely sure why.
-Either way, you're in the right place.
+Either way, you're in the right place to explore this further.

 Young child smiling

 Children carry patterns.
-Things that began in pregnancy or at birth — a tension, a restriction, a reflex that didn't quite integrate as it should — that the body worked around quietly, without anyone necessarily noticing.
+Things that began in pregnancy or at birth — a tension, a restriction, a reflex that may not have fully integrated — that the body worked around quietly, without anyone necessarily noticing.

 For a while, that works.
-Then something surfaces.
+Sometimes something begins to show up.
 A movement that doesn't look balanced.
 A milestone that wasn't quite hit in the usual way.
-A speech or airway difficulty that hasn't fully resolved.
+A speech or airway difficulty that hasn't fully resolved yet.
 A sports injury that keeps coming back.

-We look at the structural picture underneath — and whether there's something worth addressing that nobody has looked at yet.
+We look at the structural picture underneath — and whether there's something that may be worth exploring further.

 Where other professionals are already involved, we work alongside them.
 Where we're the first port of call, we'll help you understand what we find and point you in the right direction if someone else needs to be part of the picture too.